Experience You Can Trust When It Matters Most

 Hiring an experienced attorney as soon as possible will help them build your case and take action to preserve vital evidence.

 A breach of duty happens when a person acts recklessly or negligently.
-Common examples are: Failure to follow safety procedures at work.
-Violating a traffic law like driving under the influence.
-The defendant’s actions must be shown to be unreasonable or negligent under the circumstances.
+Common examples are: he defendant''s actions must be shown to be unreasonable or negligent under the circumstances.

 The loss of a loved one is the most emotionally devastating experience any of us will have to endure.
 On top of that, the death of a family member can lead to big financial burdens, especially if they were a primary wage-earner prior to death.